 Celebrate the new Northern line extension with the communities who live and work above the route between Battersea Power Station, Nine Elms and Kennington Tube stations.

-Two outdoor festival hubs at New Union Square, SW11, and Wilcox Road, SW8, will bring together local businesses and communities with pop-up food stalls open from 4pm-9pm and free activities and entertainment for all ages from 6pm-9pm.
+Two outdoor festival hubs at New Union Square, SW11, and Wilcox Road, SW8, bring together local businesses and communities with pop-up food stalls open from 4pm-9pm and free activities and entertainment for all ages from 6pm-9pm.

 Open with food stalls from 4pm, music and entertainment 6pm-9pm